openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/instance_segmentation.rst

   (otx) ...$ cd ./otx-workspace-INSTANCE_SEGMENTATION

-It will create **otx-workspace-INSTANCE_SEGMENTATION** with all necessery configs for MaskRCNN-ResNet50, prepared ``data.yaml`` to simplify CLI commands launch and splitted dataset.
+It will create **otx-workspace-INSTANCE_SEGMENTATION** with all necessary configs for MaskRCNN-ResNet50, prepared ``data.yaml`` to simplify CLI commands launch and splitted dataset.

 .. note::
   Using ``otx train`` with TEMPLATE allows you to run the training directly without ``otx build``.